A Lightweight Context-Driven Training-Free Network for Scene Text Segmentation and Recognition: Introduction

 \section{Introduction}

 The task of recognizing text in natural scene images, called Scene Text Recognition (STR) \cite{survey}, \cite{str_in_the_wild} , has garnered significant interest due to its wide range of applications in computer vision tasks \cite{str_driving}, \cite{str_robot_navigation}, \cite{str_the_deep_learning_era}.
+An overview of existing STR pipelines can be seen in Figure \ref{fig:pipelines}.
 Most state-of-the-art models \cite{deepsolo}, \cite{masktextspotterv3}, \cite{swintextspotterv2} follow a detection-recognition paradigm, where a detection module localizes possible text instances with polygon or bounding box annotations, followed by a dedicated recognition network.
 Although highly effective, these models amplify the computational and memory footprint, especially in cases where heavy region-proposal based detectors are used.
-As a result, real-time inference face substantial latency and resource overhead issues, rendering their usage impractical for applications like embedded automotive modules and wearable augmented-reality devices.
-With this motivation, we propose a lightweight context-driven training-free pipeline that aims to utilize this context in scene text recognition.
+This leads to substantial latency and resource overhead issues, rendering their usage impractical for applications like embedded automotive modules and wearable augmented-reality devices.
+To this end, we propose a lightweight context-driven training-free pipeline that aims to utilize this context in scene text recognition.
 Our overall pipeline, highlighted in Figure \ref{fig:architecture}, begins with an attention-based U-Net that generates rich feature maps, followed by a block-level refinement inspired by TextBlockv2 \cite{textblockv2} to get rough positional information of text.
-However, contrary to \cite{textblockv2}, we do not use Pre-trained Language Models (PLMs) \cite{PLMs} and just employ the binary feature maps to get pixel-based rectangular block-cuttings (cropped blocks), which we discuss in Section \ref{sec:methodology}.
-This works simultaneously in conjunction with a scene captioner, which gives a textual output of image description.
-Our plug-and-play framework hosts a range of recognizers such as CRNN \cite{crnn}, PARSeq \cite{parseq}, ABINet \cite{abinet} and VITSTR \cite{vitstr} which provides a prediction of the text in the localised block.
+However, contrary to \cite{textblockv2}, we simply employ the binary feature maps to get pixel-based rectangular block-cuttings (cropped blocks), discussed in Section \ref{sec:methodology}.
+This works in conjunction with a scene captioner, which gives a textual output of image description.
+Our plug-and-play framework hosts a range of recognizers \cite{crnn}, \cite{parseq}, \cite{abinet}\cite{vitstr} ,which provides a prediction of the text in the localised block.
 Finally, we use the three text outputs : Recognizer prediction with source image \textbf{T$_{1}$}, scene description generated from captioner \textbf{T$_{2}$} and recognizer prediction with cropped instance of source image \textbf{T$_{3}$}.
-We employ semantic and lexical comparison techniques to validate if the background cues can confidently recognize target text.
+We employ textt comparison techniques to validate if the background cues can confidently recognize target text.
 If our paradigm does not yield confident prediction for a particular scenario, our pipeline defaults to a pre-trained state-of-the-art DeepSolo \cite{deepsolo}.
-This implies that for real-time usage where systems will have to deal with a varied range of scenes, for contextually rich cases (which we demonstrate to be the majority), our more lightweight alternative can be employed, saving computational and resource overheads.
+Thus, for real-time usage where systems will have to deal with a varied range of scenes, for contextually rich cases (which we demonstrate to be the majority), our more lightweight alternative can be employed.